Welcome! This guide should give you a rough idea of what to expect at a club-level race meeting, and some tips to help first time racers.

 Finals

-The finals are pretty straight forward.
+The finals are very straight forward.
 This is a race!
 Simply come first to win.

 Line your car up on the grid on the correct number and wait for the countdown and starting tone from the Race computer.
 Check the final listings posted up on the board for your starting position.

-The finals can be quite crazy, especially in off road.
+The finals can be very entertaining, especially in off-road.
 All 10 cars going at once, very closely spaced, fighting to get in front.
-The middle cars are usually the ones that end up in a pile up on the first corner.
-If you are near the back, you can usually wait for this to happen, and plod around the carnage and carry on, quickly jumping ahead of 5 or so cars.
-This happens a lot in club racing, but is very enjoyable to watch!
+The middle cars often end up in a pile up on the first corner.
+If you are near the back, you can usually wait for this to happen, and drive around the carnage and carry on, quickly jumping ahead of 5 or so cars.
+It’s a lot of fun to watch!

 The Top Qualifier is always car 1 on pole position, followed by everyone else in order of their qualifying position.

 When there are too many drivers to fit into one Final for the class, they are broken up into groups (typically consisting of 10 drivers in each).
-So you’ll have an A Final, a B Final, a C Final etc. with the best drivers in the A.
+So you’ll have an A Final, a B Final, a C Final, etc. with the best performing drivers in the A.

 So that’s how it works.
 Once the finals are done, everyone usually rushes home to get back to their families.